Roland-Front-Back/simple-git-docs/README.md

 # simple-git-docs
-This project is a simple documentation about Git and its bsaic commands that is really friendly for beginners.
+This project is a simple documentation about Git and its basic commands.
 Providing simple intructions about git and its commands and uses.
-*SIMPLE GIT DOCUMAENTATION FOR BEGINNERS LIKE ME*
+*SIMPLE GIT DOCUMAENTATION*